CreLab/esp32-cam-webserver/README.md

 ## Taken from the ESP examples, and expanded
 This sketch is a extension/expansion/rework of the 'official' ESP32 Camera example sketch from Espressif:

+## Wifi Config Extension by CreLab

+This project was forked by easytarget/esp32-cam-webserver and extended with a Wifi setup.
+This extension makes it possible to enter and use the access data for a Wifi connection in an AP mode.

+If the camera does not find a known wifi network, it is configured as an access point with the name "ESP32-CAM-CONNECT".
+In this mode, the Wi-Fi connection can be configured via the "Access Setup" in the portal.

+To do this, enter the SSID / password and click save.
+After a reboot, a connection to the respective Wifi is established.

 https://github.com/espressif/arduino-esp32/tree/master/libraries/ESP32/examples/Camera/CameraWebServer

 But expanded with: